nisabmohd/Aria-Docs/README.md

-## NexDocs - Documentation Template
+## AriaDocs - Documentation Template

 This feature-packed documentation template, built with Next.js, offers a sleek and responsive design, perfect for all your project documentation needs.